Skip to content

 Introduction

-Verbal communication is the use of spoken language to exchange information between people.
-It is an important part of effective communication, as it allows us to share our ideas and feelings with others.
+Verbal communication is the process of conveying information through spoken words.
+It involves two people who are having a conversation, either face-to-face or via telephone or other electronic means.
 In this article, we’ll explore verbal communication by looking at examples and rules of verbal communication so that you can better understand why it’s important in your life!

 What is Verbal Communication?